ric-sar/ultimate_phd_student_guide/the_phd_thesis.md

 8. Acknowledgments
 9. Bibliography

-Rather than submitting your work to reviewers of journals or conference, in this case your PhD thesis will be reviewd by a PhD committee that evaluate how good is your work and if you are admitted to the defense.
-Actually, the committee and this process may vary by departments/universities/countries.
+Rather than submitting your work to reviewers of journals or conference, in this case your PhD thesis will be reviewed by a PhD committee that evaluate how good is your work and if you are admitted to the defense.

+**Please, note** that the committee and this process may vary by departments/universities/countries.

 **Recommended read**
 * [How to Write a PhD Thesis by Joe Wolf (University of New South Wales - Sydney)](https://www.phys.unsw.edu.au/~jw/thesis.html)